wkurzius/textbook-notes/openstax-college-algebra-2e/1-prerequisites/1-1-real-numbers-algebra-essentials.md

 If we didn't use parentheses, we would end up writing $11 + 11-8 +-8$ and risk interpreting the multiplication as subtraction.

-[^1]: Irrational exponents appear in exponential functions, which are technically not algebraic, despite falling under the umbrella of "algebra".

 ## Formulas